 Amy Kazymerchyk is an independent curator who has contributed to artist-run culture and public galleries in Vancouver since the early 2000s.
 Curator of SFU's Audain Gallery from 2013 to 2018, her most recent initiative is the project space Pale Fire.
 She is the 2022 laureate of the Paris/Vancouver curatorial residency program.

-Michèle Smith is co-editor of the book series Drawing Room Confessions.
-She previously worked at Tate Modern and the Natural History Museum in London, England, and is now the assistant curator and publications coordinator at Presentation House Gallery.
+Michèle Smith is an independent curator, editor and translator whose projects include the artist book series Drawing Room Confessions.
+She has worked at Tate Modern and the Natural History Museum in London, and at Presentation House Gallery/The Polygon in Vancouver.